My FSA. My Way.

 - Health Care FSA: A Health Care FSA sets aside money to pay for out-of-pocket health care expenses for you and your qualified dependents.
 Examples of eligible expenses may include health plan deductibles, copayments, and coinsurance; eye exams, contact lenses, and glasses; prescription drugs; dental care including orthodontia; and over-the-counter (OTC) products with a physician’s prescription.
 Review a complete list of eligible and ineligible expenses.
 You can contribute $100-$2,500 to a Health Care FSA.

 - Dependent Care FSA: A Dependent Care FSA sets money aside to pay for eligible dependent care expenses, such as day care.
 Dependent care expenses allow you (and your spouse, if married) to work, look for work, or attend school as a full-time student.
 Examples of eligible expenses may include day care facility fees (excluding lunches, transportation, and educational services); before-school and after-school care; local day camp; in-home babysitting fees (income must be claimed by your care provider); and nursery school and preschool (preschool expenses are eligible if the amount paid for schooling cannot be separated from the cost of care).
 Review a complete list of eligible expenses.
-You can contribute $250-$5,000 to a Dependent Care FSA.
+You can contribute $250-$5,000, per family, to a Dependent Care FSA.

 Note: Dependent Care accounts are not used to reimburse a dependent’s healthcare expenses.